 Published On: Mar 26 2013 11:50:53 AM CDTUpdated On: Jun 30 2014 10:43:37 AM CDT

-Today marks the one-year anniversary of the Supreme Court striking down the Defense of Marriage Act, affording equal federal rights and protections to married same-sex couples.
+The Supreme Court ruled Friday that states cannot ban same-sex marriage.
+Take a look at the numbers behind same-sex marriage.
 Take a look at the numbers behind gay marriage, according to CNN and other sources.

 19, plus 1: The number of U.S. states that allow same-sex marriage, along with the District of Columbia.
 They are: California, Connecticut, Delaware, Hawaii, Illinois, Iowa, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Rhode Island, Vermont, Washington and the District of Columbia.

 30: The number of U.S. states where same-sex marriage is banned, either through legislation or constitutional amendments.

 8: Number of states where a court has overturned a ban on same-sex marriage, but marriages still aren't allowed because appeals are pending.
 Those states are Arkansas, Idaho, Michigan, Oklahoma, Texas, Utah, Virginia and Wisconsin.